Ben Petrick: Later life

 In May 2004, when Petrick announced his retirement from baseball, he disclosed that he had been diagnosed with Parkinson's disease after the 1999 season.
 He revealed that as time went on, it had become clear that despite the medication and treatment he was receiving, the effects of Parkinson's would no longer allow him to play baseball at a high level.
 At one point he stated that his symptoms were due to Lyme disease, but he has since returned to discussing Parkinson's as their cause.

 Petrick did numerous interviews and spoke publicly about his story at various events and fundraisers in order to raise awareness of Parkinson's disease.
-His father Vern (former athletic director at Glencoe) also suffered from Parkinson's and passed away in January 2019.
+His father Vern (former athletic director at Glencoe) also suffered from Parkinson's and died in January 2019.

 Petrick has three daughters.
 He got remarried in Summer 2021, to Heidi (Springer) Petrick.
 Petrick’s aunt is Connie Ballmer, wife of Microsoft CEO and billionaire Steve Ballmer.

 Petrick and Scott Brown have written a book called 40,000 to One (ISBN 0615583458), a collection of short stories from his life; The book was a New York Times best-seller in 2012 after ESPN aired a short film about Petrick.The film rights to the book were sold later that year.

 In January 2013, the Hillsboro Hops announced that Petrick would join the Hops coaching staff as a consultant, assisting team "acclimating to life as a professional baseball player."